peter-wroot/playlist2podcast/readme.md

 A python script to convert a YouTube playlist to an mp3 podcast.
 Utilises youtube-dl and ffmpeg.

-Only tested on windows - should work on Linux/MacOS if you provide youtube-dl and ffmpeg paths.
+Tested on MacOS and Windows - should work on Linux too.

 ## Requirements: